 Highlights

-• Classifying employees correctly keeps your business compliant, but also ensures employees receive adequate compensation, benefits, and protections.
+- Classifying employees correctly keeps your business compliant, but also ensures employees receive adequate compensation, benefits, and protections.

-• Misclassifying employees, whether intentional or unintentional, can result in significant penalties, back wages, and legal fees.
+- Misclassifying employees, whether intentional or unintentional, can result in significant penalties, back wages, and legal fees.

-• Resource Management, Inc. can be your strategic HR partner, helping you navigate complex employee classification rules and maintain compliance.
+- Resource Management INC can be your strategic HR partner, helping you navigate complex employee classification rules and maintain compliance.

-Employment classification is a vital piece in the HR puzzle.
+Employment classification is a vital piece of the HR puzzle.
 Get it right and you’ll ensure legal compliance, fair compensation, and the appropriate benefits packages for your employees.
 Misclassifying employees, however, can expose your business to legal issues and financial penalties.

 Let’s get started!